TanStack/form/docs/framework/react/guides/ssr.md

 'use client'

 import { useActionState } from 'react'
-// Notice the import is from `react-form`, not `react-form/nextjs` import {
-  initialFormState,
-  mergeForm,
-  useForm,
-  useTransform,
-} from '@tanstack/react-form'
+import { initialFormState } from '@tanstack/react-form/nextjs'
-import someAction from './action' import { formOpts } from './shared-code'
+// Notice the import is from `react-form`, not `react-form/nextjs` import { mergeForm, useForm, useTransform } from '@tanstack/react-form' import someAction from './action' import { formOpts } from './shared-code'